Department of Pharmacology

 Pharmacology

-Pharmacology is the science of cellular and molecular biology, physiology and disease, in relation to drug action.
+Pharmacology is the science of of how drugs act and are developed.
 It is central to the translation of basic research into medicines.

 The Pharmacology Department faculty and staff serve the dual Institutional missions of research and education.

-In recent years, a priority has been the recruitment of talented Assistant Professors conducting high quality research to advance and perpetuate the Department's legacy of excellence.
+In recent years, a priority has been the recruitment of talented faculty conducting high quality research to advance and perpetuate the Department's legacy of excellence.
 In 2019 Dr David Auerbach (cardiovascular, epilepsy) and Dr Nori Urao (wound healing, metabolic diseases) were recruited (please visit the podcast and grant announcements here and here regarding Dr Auerbach, and also the feature on Dr Urao).
-Dr Yamin Li (lipid nanoparticles, drug delivery) joined the Department in 2022, and a new faculty search is currently underway.
+Dr Yamin Li (lipid nanoparticles, drug delivery) joined the Department in 2022, and in 2024, Dr Nathan Tucker (cardiac genomics) and Dr Sarea Wang (cardiac regeneration) were recruited.

 The delivery of high-quality education in Pharmacology to both Medical and Graduate students is also a priority.
 A thread leader manages the teaching of Pharmacology to medical students, including the recruitment of teaching faculty from the Pharmacology Department as well as Clinical Departments.
 Graduate students receive high quality classroom and laboratory instruction in preparation for successful careers in academic research and/or industry.
 Click on the links below for examples of recent first-author publications from our current graduate students.